Prak07/pubmed_paper_fetcher/README.md

 ### Examples

-Search for papers about machine learning and display results in console:
+Search for papers about Cancer and display results in console:
 ```bash
 python command_line.py "Cancer"
 ```